CleverMNL/Under_The_Hood/Forensics_notebook/Forensics Notebook.md

 This all starts with understanding how the internet works and how devices allow for the transfer of information/data.
 Under the hood is a project that will also go into tangents such as how the copy and paste commands work, how electronics work, how compression works, and try to discover the why of all of these things.

+If you are interested in making short quizzes from this notebook: I enjoy the Quiz Generator by Edward Cui in the community plug-ins

 I found these two videos to be helpful in designing my obsidian notes:
 1. [Markdown Embeds with Excalidraw Obsidian - MVP release (1.4.13) - YouTube](https://www.youtube.com/watch?v=tsecSfnTMow)
 2. [Obsidian Excalidraw Automation Showcase - YouTube](https://www.youtube.com/watch?v=QNksBPe75Ho)